traycerai/community/README.md

 Traycer provides flexibility in how you trigger code analysis:

-1. **Automatic Analysis** (default)
+1. **Automatic Analysis** (Pro users only)
-   Traycer continuously tracks your activities and performs analysis in real-time.
+   When enabled, Traycer continuously tracks your activities and performs analysis in real-time.
 Analysis is triggered automatically by events such as saving your work.
 2. **Manually Triggered Analysis**
-   This allows users to initiate the analysis at their convenience through various methods, providing flexibility and control.
+   Available to all users, this allows users to initiate the analysis at your convenience through various methods, providing flexibility and control.
    - **Analyze File:** This option comprehensively reviews the entire file, regardless of recent changes.
 It checks the code for consistency, errors, and adherence to coding standards.
    - **Re-Analyze File:** This option behaves similarly to `Analyze File` but is useful for re-evaluating the entire file without evaluating what has already been analyzed in a previous analysis.
    - **Analyze Changes in File:** This option focuses solely on recently modified functions in the currently open file.
 It's ideal for quickly verifying modifications without analyzing unchanged parts of the file.